villerslelac/website/README.md

 ### Running the Application

-The frontend is a [Next.js](https://nextjs.org/) project created with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+The frontend is a [Remix](https://remix.run) project.
 To run the application, follow these steps:

 ```sh
 cd frontend